ocproducts/composr/_tests/codechecker/readme.txt

 --------------------------

 Some files, such as phpstub.php, and webstandards_js_lint.php, come from Composr.
 Composr contains the latest versions of these files, the CQC is updated separately as required.

+Update: As of the time of writing we have decided just to fully integrate the CQC as a component of Composr, as we want to streamline development and do more-opinionated checks.
+Quality standards chosen and enforced are very Composr-centric now.

 PHP: handling of return values
 ------------------------------